- Products We Don't Sell & Why

 Bawell Water Ionizers

-These water ionizers are made in China and from our testing and it's not clear where exactly these water ionizers are made in China, as no manufacturer is divulged.
-We can see they do not get very good results.
+These water ionizers are made in China and from our testing and it's not clear that we should trust the manufacturer.
+In our testing we can see they do not get very good results.

 Don't buy ionized water in bottles either.
 We don't recommend you buy ionized water to store in bottles and drink in a day or two.
 It loses its properties pretty quickly especially if stored in plastic and should be drunk fresh or within a day of pouring if you store it in vacuum stainless bottles.